grpc/proposal/A41-xds-rbac.md

 limiting which nodes can access which services within a mesh as encouraged by the principle of least privilege.

-RBAC is not well-suited for precise resource authorization, even if the resource name is exposed to the engine.
-Resource authz 1) requires another filter to perform end-user authentication as TLS just provides client service authn and 2) does not scale as RBAC provides no mechanism for loading rules on-demand.
-Thus RBAC is only intended for service-to-service authz.
+Services that have state managed by their clients tend to need precise authorization to that state, commonly driven by per-resource ACLs.
+RBAC is not well suited for this precise authorization, even if the resource name is exposed to the engine.
+Per-resource authorization 1) commonly uses end-user identity so requires another filter to perform end-user authentication and
+2) is too great of scale to enumerate all resource's ACLs in a single policy and to absorb the rate of change to that policy.
+Thus RBAC is only intended for service-to-service authorization and resource authorization is outside the scope of this gRFC.

 ### Related Proposals: